karllhughes/learn/_posts/2022-02-12-the-ultimate-list-of-developer-podcasts.md

 Topic: Software Engineering/Development/Programming

 We are a few guys who’ve been professional programmers for years.
 As avid listeners of podcasts and consumers of many things code-related, we were frustrated by the lack of quality programming (pun) available in listenable formats.
-Given our years of experience and real-world problem solving skills, we thought it might be worth getting into this world of podcasting and “giving back” a shot.
+Given our years of experience and real-world problem-solving skills, we thought it might be worth getting into this world of podcasting and “giving back” a shot.

 ### [Hanselminutes with Scott Hanselman](http://hanselminutes.com/)

 Topic: Software Engineering/Development/Programming

 My name is Scott Hanselman.
 I'm a programmer, teacher, and speaker.
-I work out of my home office in Portland, Oregon for the Web Platform Team at Microsoft, but this blog, its content and opinions are my own.
+I work out of my home office in Portland, Oregon for the Web Platform Team at Microsoft, but this blog, its content, and opinions are my own.
 I blog about technology, culture, gadgets, diversity, code, the web, where we're going and where we've been.
-I'm excited about community, social equity, media, entrepreneurship and above all, the open web.
+I'm excited about community, social equity, media, entrepreneurship, and above all, the open web.

 I have three podcasts and a YouTube channel.
-One podcast is a weekly talk show on tech, one an occasional one hour essay on developer's lives, and one a social media and tech culture show with my friend Luvvie.
+One podcast is a weekly talk show on tech, one an occasional one-hour essay on developers' lives, and one a social media and tech culture show with my friend Luvvie.

 ### [Herding Code](http://herdingcode.com/)

 Topic: Software Engineering/Development/Programming

-A technology podcast with Scott Allen, Kevin Dente, Scott Koon and Jon Galloway
+A technology podcast with Scott Allen, Kevin Dente, Scott Koon, and Jon Galloway

 ### [MS Dev Show](http://msdevshow.com/)